gabeklein/expressive-mvc/README.md

 <h2 id="concept-constructor">Constructor arguments</h2>

-The method `use(...)`, while building an instance, will pass its arguments to its constructor.
+The method `use(...)`, while building an instance, will pass its arguments to the constructor.
 This helps to reuse models, by customizing initial state.

 > Typescript
 ```ts